Directed Readings in the Literature of a Modern South Asian Language

 Scope and syllabus

-The aim of the course is to enable students to make sound assessments of the character of literary texts, and to develop an understanding of the place of these texts in their social and cultural setting.
-In many cases, especially when the literature being studied is from the pre-modern ('medieval') period, the learning outcomes will include the knowledge of a dialect (and a set of literary conventions) quite different from the modern standard language which is a pre-requisite for students enrolling on the course.
+The aim of the module is to enable students to make sound assessments of the character of literary texts, and to develop an understanding of the place of these texts in their social and cultural setting.
+In many cases, especially when the literature being studied is from the pre-modern ('medieval') period, the learning outcomes will include the knowledge of a dialect (and a set of literary conventions) quite different from the modern standard language which is a pre-requisite for students enrolling on the module.

-The course in any given year will be in either modern (20th century) literature or 19th century literature or medieval literature.
+The module in any given year will be in either modern (20th century) literature or 19th century literature or medieval literature.
 Teaching will be text-based: students will read some parts of the texts with their teachers, but work through other sections on their own.
 Secondary literature in English on the religious, social, historical or political background will also be read.
 There is scope for concentrating on a particular genre - lyric poetry, epic, prose fiction, drama, autobiography etc. - according to the interest of the student.

 Method of assessment